mohammedahw/library-management-system/README.md

 # libary-managemnt-system
-Project for Databae Management System class in college.
+Project for Databae Management Systems class in college.